-Problem-solving is a way of finding new and creative solutions in situations where you’re stuck, going round in circles, or can’t work through your issues.
+Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 Why problem-solving is important

-Here are suggestions for setting up ground rules for problem-solving:
+Here are suggestions for problem-solving ground rules to get you started:

-- Agree that either person can raise a problem for discussion at any time.
+- Either person can raise a problem for discussion at any time.

-- If the discussion is getting heated, either person can call for a ‘break’ to calm down.
+- If the discussion gets heated, either person can call for a ‘break’ to calm down.

-- Agree to raise problems at a good time and place.
-For example, do it when the children aren’t present, when there’s enough time to discuss the issue, when there are no other competing demands such as dinner, and when you’re both calm.
+- Raise problems at a good time and place.
+For example, do it when the children aren’t around, when there’s enough time to discuss the issue, when there are no other competing demands like making dinner, and when you’re both calm.

-- Agree to try to listen so you both understand what the other person is saying.
+- Try to listen so you both understand what the other person is saying.

-- Agree that you won’t raise conflict topics in front of other people.
+- Agree that you won’t raise conflict topics or show disrespect in front of other people.

 - Keep in mind that if one of you has a problem, you both have a problem.